pyca/cryptography/docs/development/test-vectors.rst

   request using RSA and SHA1 with a subject alternative name extension generated using OpenSSL.
 * ``two_basic_constraints.pem`` - A certificate signing request
   for an RSA 2048 bit key containing two basic constraints extensions.
+The signature on this CSR is invalid.
 * ``unsupported_extension.pem`` - A certificate signing request
   for an RSA 2048 bit key containing containing an unsupported extension type.
 The OID was encoded as "1.2.3.4" with an ``extnValue`` of "value".
+The signature on this CSR is invalid.
 * ``unsupported_extension_critical.pem`` - A certificate signing
   request for an RSA 2048 bit key containing containing an unsupported extension type marked critical.
 The OID was encoded as "1.2.3.4" with an ``extnValue`` of "value".
+The signature on this CSR is invalid.
 * ``basic_constraints.pem`` - A certificate signing request for an RSA 2048 bit key containing a basic constraints extension marked as critical.
+The signature on this CSR is invalid.
 * ``invalid_signature.pem`` - A certificate signing request for an RSA 1024 bit key containing an invalid signature with correct padding.
 * ``challenge.pem`` - A certificate signing request for an RSA 2048 bit key